Pregnancy Discrimination Attorney

 Were You a Victim of Pregnancy Discrimination?
 Contact the Law Offices of Dan A. Atkerson

-Pregnancy discrimination attorney Dan A. Atkerson has practiced employment law for more than three decades.
-He can evaluate your case and help seek compensation for the mistreatment you have suffered.
+Pregnancy discrimination attorney Dan A. Atkerson has practiced employment law since 1984.
+He is well-qualified to evaluate your case and help you seek compensation for the mistreatment you have suffered.

-We serve clients from throughout Allen, Plano, Frisco, TX, and beyond.
+We serve clients from throughout Allen, Plano, Frisco, Dallas, TX, and beyond.
 If you would like to discuss your case with a lawyer, contact our law office online.
-You can also reach our legal practice by phone.
+You can also reach our Allen labor attorney's office by phone.

 Clients Share Their Experiences Helping Texas Workers Fight Discrimination

-How Common Are Pregnancy Discrimination Charges?
-Let's Take a Look at the Numbers
+A Look at the Numbers: How Common Are Pregnancy Discrimination Charges?

-For additional context, the EEOC recorded 2,753 new pregnancy discrimination charges in 2019 and 3,174 new charges in 2017.
-If you've faced any kind of unfair treatment at your job because of pregnancy, you are not alone.
-We are here to help and want to hear from you.
+For additional context, the EEOC recorded 2,261 new pregnancy discrimination charges in 2021 and 2,698 new charges in 2020.
+If you've been discriminated against at your job because of pregnancy, you are not alone.
+Our pregnancy discrimination lawyer is here to help and wants to hear from you.

 Contact a Pregnancy Discrimination Lawyer Dan A. Atkerson Is Ready to Listen

-Contact our law office online, or get in touch with our team by phone.
+Contact our law office online, or get in touch with our lawyer by phone.
 We want to hear from you.

 If you've been discriminated against, the high cost of legal services should not prevent you from hiring a lawyer.
-That's why the Law Offices of Dan A. Atkerson takes cases on a contingency fee basis.
-You do not pay upfront attorney fees unless we can successfully resolve your discrimination case.
+That's why the Law Offices of Dan A. Atkerson takes cases on a contingency-fee basis.
+You do not pay attorney fees unless we can successfully resolve your discrimination case.

 Maternity Leave and Pregnancy Discrimination